takikadiri/kedro-boot/examples/README.md

 Project: You want to construct a model that predicts the price for each trip to the Moon and the corresponding return flight.
 The model need to be deployed in a REST API and in a Data App.

-In addition, this project offers a bonus tutorial on using [Kedro Boot](https://github.com/takikadiri/kedro-boot) to conduct a Monte Carlo simulation for estimating Pi and tracking the simulation's progress using [kedro-mlflow](https://github.com/Galileo-Galilei/kedro-mlflow) hooks.
+In addition, this project offers a bonus tutorial on using [Kedro Boot](https://github.com/takikadiri/kedro-boot) to conduct a Monte Carlo simulation for estimating Pi

 If you're new to [kedro](https://github.com/kedro-org/kedro), we invite you to visit [kedro docs](https://docs.kedro.org/en/stable/)